A Guide to Facebook's RPM program by an RPM-alumni - Updated for 2022

 No. It’s for people with little to no PM experience, including existing professionals or new graduates.
 In my year, roughly 75% of RPMs were experienced hires.

 Growth of Facebook Watch, Launching WhatsApp Payments in Brazil, AR Commerce features, Oculus VR experiences, Instagram Stories, Building Portal.
 Nearly every part of Facebook is accessible to RPMs.

 Now with the logistics out of the way, let me start sharing some advice.

 I made hundreds of resumes during my job hunt.
 I’ve also read dozens of guides and articles on how to write the best one.
 I want to share my general philosophy on resumes and then more details on each section.
-Finally, I’ll share my favourite article for making a killer resume.
+If you need more help, I’ll share some resources that I wish I had when applying.

 Specific to the job: Every bullet point should be concrete and speak to your candidacy for the role.
 Remove filler or vague words (common culprits: “various,” “managing,” “impact”).
 Every word should speak to your qualifications for the specific role you're applying to.